Minor Introduction to Fraud & Forensic Accounting

-- Written closed-book test (70%).
-The written test (open questions and possibly multiple choice questions) will cover the material presented and discussed during lectures and tutorials and will be based on the textbook and other material used in this course.
+- Oral Exam (60%).
+The oral exam (open questions and possibly multiple choice questions) will cover the material presented and discussed during lectures and tutorials and will be based on the textbook and other material used in this course.

-- Assignments prepared in student teams (20%).
+- Assignments prepared in student teams (30%).
 Please adhere to the due dates provided.
-Submission delay will lead to grade reduction, and plagiarism and assignments submitted after the respective tutorial will receive a ‘fail’.
+Submission delay will lead to grade reduction and assignments submitted after the respective tutorial will receive a ‘fail’.

 - Quality of team presentations and accompanying PowerPoint sheets (10%).

 To be eligible to obtain a final grade, your written test grade needs to be at least 4.5.
 To pass this course, the final grade for this course has to be at least 5.5.

 Written closed-book test (70%).